 Cygnets often remain with their broodmates through at least their first year and may regroup with their parents at the usual family wintering site in subsequent winters.
 These strong family bonds help cygnets continue to learn key migration routes and food resources from more experienced adults.

 Trumpeter Swans may form pair bonds as early as their second winter and some may nest for the first time at three years of age.
 Most Trumpeters, however, don't nest until they are four to six years old.

 Like other waterfowl, Trumpeter Swans molt all their flight feathers during mid-summer and are completely flightless for about a month.
 During this period they are particularly vulnerable and may act more secretive than usual.

-Most Trumpeters lose substantial weight during the winter and the weeks prior to nest initiation are a crucial period.
-The females must find rich pre-breeding food sources to replenish their internal reserves for the energy demands of egg laying and incubation.
+Most Trumpeters lose substantial weight during the winter.
+The weeks prior to nest initiation are a crucial period for rebuilding internal energy reserves.
+During this period in early spring, when wetlands are often still frozen, the females must find rich pre-breeding food sources to replenish their internal reserves for the energy demands of egg laying and incubation.

 When Trumpeters were reduced to near extinction, the damage was much greater than simply the great decline in numbers.
 Crucial knowledge of traditional migration routes and winter food sources was also lost.
 Recreating that knowledge is one of the greatest challenges in the effort to rebuild secure populations.

 You can help track new migration routes through our Trumpeter Watch Program